-- · Form individualized return and reintegration plans for each child, with input from the child. - Ensure that a child who is being returned is given enough child-friendly information, time, and support to prepare for return, and that corresponding provisions are made for their parents where applicable. - · Employ extended time periods for voluntary departure when in the best interests of the child.
+- Form individualized return and reintegration plans for each child, with input from the child. - Ensure that a child who is being returned is given enough child-friendly information, time and support as well as for parents to prepare for return. - Employ extended time periods for voluntary departure when in the best interests of the child.